v2arunv/bullish-checkout/README.md

 **Deals**: There are several ways to structure discounts/deals (such as a flat discount or a percentage amount for a given product) and there are several ways to apply them.
 We have to also consider what needs to be done when a product has multiple applicable/eligible deals.
 There needs to be a mechanism that governs how they are applied at checkout.
 Refer to `dealapplicator` to understand how this has been structured

+**Money/Amounts/Price**: Money here is represented using [Java Money](https://javamoney.github.io/ri.html) and a reasonable assumption is being made that the currency of choice is Hong Kong Dollar.
+So, all products and deals are assumed to have prices in HKD

 ## Authentication